Chapter Eight

 The form of the magnetic resonance signal is determined by a large number of factors, including proton density ρ, T1, T2, flow, and diffusion.
 By suitable preparation of the spins, we can emphasize the contribution of one or more of these factors.

-The basic pulse sequences (spin-echo, inversion-recovery, partial-saturation) were outlined in Chapter 4 and Chapter 6.
-These pulse sequences have to be modified for an imaging experiment since the FID signal has to be reformed in the presence of the imaging gradients by using either a spin- or gradient-echo sequence.
+The basic pulse sequences (spin-echo, inversion-recovery, partial-saturation) have to be modified for an imaging experiment since the FID signal has to be reformed in the presence of the imaging gradients by using either a spin- or gradient-echo sequence.
 This also provides sufficient time for the other position-encoding gradients (slice- and phase-encoding gradients in a 2D spin-warp experiment) to be applied.

 The spin-echo sequence modified in this way produces a single spin-echo image, with the signal levels being mainly determined by the repetition time (TR) and the echo time (TE).
-Since the sequence is generally used with a relatively long TR, multiple slices can be collected to improve the efficiency of the sequence.
 By manipulating TR and TE, we can induce T1-weighted and T2-weighted contrast, respectively.
 This will be discussed in detail in the following chapters.

 T1 contrast can also be generated by applying an inversion pulse (180°) and a delay (TI) prior to the excitation (90°) pulse.
 A 180° pulse always inverts the z-magnetization; in addition, when transverse magnetization is present, it also refocuses the transverse magnetization, leading to a spin echo.